-The good news for advertisers is that content blocking extensions only work in Safari, meaning in-app advertisements, ads delivered within the app, and NOT the web browser are unaffected.
+The good news for advertisers is that content blocking extensions only work in Safari, meaning in-app advertisements, ads delivered within the app, and NOT the web browser is unaffected.

 Consumer habits have since shifted away from the browser on mobile devices, in 2014, Nielsen found that mobile users spent 89% of their time within apps versus browsing the web.

-Based on this scenario, Facebook is in prime position.
+Based on this scenario, Facebook is in a prime position.

 Battle of Titans: Facebook and Google

 Mobile ads have been a huge part of Facebook’s business.
-The ongoing war between Facebook and Google have resulted in some great advertising products for both company’s,
+The ongoing war between Facebook and Google has resulted in some great advertising products for both companies,

 - Google gave us “Customer Match”.
 This allows you to upload a list of prospects’ email addresses and target those prospects in your campaign.
 (Functionally, Facebook has offered for some time).